PRINT3Rxyz/V2/README.md

 There are 2 types of markets that can be created.
 A multi-asset market, or a single asset market.
 Multi-Asset markets are markets that support trading for multiple assets with 1 single source of liquidity, where traditional single asset markets involve 1 single asset, linked to a singular vault smart contract.

 Multi-Asset markets are currently restricted so that they're only deployable by the contract administrator / protocol.
+They may become available to the general public after we weigh the associated risks.

 **Requesting New Markets**